zacboz/map-challenge/README.md

 ## Description

 Generate a map of the United States using **plain** HTML, CSS, and Javascript, making each state clickable.
-Here is an example:
+Here is a working example:

 https://teachbanzai.com/teachers/curriculum

+Feel free to explore it with Chrome Developer Tools for tips.

 ### Rules